dontlookatmee/ConnectValve/README.md

 -   You can see all collaborations that are pending(created, but not started yet)

+### Users

+-   You can see all registered users
+-   You can see user profile
+-   You can see all user services
+-   User message option stil not implemented

 ### Navbar

--   You can login/register/logout , manage services/offers/collaborations, see messages, read FAQ
+-   You can login/register/logout , manage services/offers/collaborations, see messages, see registered users, read FAQ

 #### You've read most of the features, go to  [ConnectValve](https://connectvalve.web.app/) and then check in real time the features that I'm explaining.
 You can find more detailed information on the FAQ page.